Model Assessment for a Generalised Bayesian Structural Equation Model: Generalised framework for Bayesian SEM

 The variances of the Normal priors assigned on the elements of $\Lambda$ depend on whether these are regarded as cross-loadings or free parameters according to the hypothesised model.
 The cross loadings are assigned Normal distributions with zero mean and a variance of $0.01$ as in \citeA{MA12}, whereas the remaining parameters of $\Lambda$ require some extra attention.
 A frequently used option is to assign large variance Normal priors, but this can lead to issues such as Lindley's paradox \cite{L57}.
 One way to guard against such problems is to use unit information priors \cite{KW96}.
 The main idea behind unit information priors is to avoid the very large prior variances causing the paradox, by setting them so that they correspond to information from a single observation point. \citeA{LW04} and \citeA{GD09}, in the context of EFA, recommend the following unit information priors:

 where $\psi_j^2$ are the idiosyncratic variances of the diagonal matrix $\Psi$ that are treated as unknown parameters.
 Note, however, that the above priors may cause problems in cases where the $\psi_j^2$s are quite small as it is essential to differentiate from the prior variance of $0.01$ used for the cross loadings.
-For this reason, a fixed value may be used instead for the prior variance of the free elements of $\Lambda$, based on preliminary estimates of them, or even the value of one if the items are on similar scales.
+For this reason, a fixed value may be used instead for the prior variance of the free elements of $\Lambda$, based on preliminary estimates of them.

 Regarding the diagonal matrix $\Psi$, independent Inverse Gamma priors, introduced in \citeA{FL18} and used in \shortciteA{CFHP14}, can be assigned on each $\psi_j^2$.
 The hyper-parameters of these Inverse Gamma priors are set in a way so that Heywood cases are given very small prior weight.
 More specifically, the prior given to the idiosyncratic variance is